On this page:

 What is the lymphatic system and what does it do?

-The lymphatic system is part of the body’s immune system, which protects us from
+The lymphatic system is part of the body’s immune system, which protects us from infection and disease.

 Parts of the lymphatic system